Auldbrass Plantation: Completion and usage

 In part because of World War II and the challenges in carrying out the design, the plantation was not completed until 1952 or 1953.
 After several years of stagnation, Wright completed additional drawings during late 1946 and early 1947.
 Stevens moved into the caretaker's house while the rest of the complex was being completed.
-However, design work had again stalled by early 1948.
+By early 1948, however, design work had again stalled.
 Stevens began lecturing at Harvard Business School and divorced Ann that year, which resulted in further delays.
 Stevens remarried in 1950 to Nina Katherine Lunn, who, unlike Stevens's previous wives, made extensive changes to Auldbrass's design.
-For instance, she requested an "owner's kitchen" and new furniture, and she wanted the passageway between the main kitchen and the rest of the plantation house to be enclosed.
-Nina also disliked the exposed wood and red concrete floor and reportedly tried to burn some of the Wright–designed furniture, She repainted the bedrooms, ordered new draperies and furniture, and requested that three of the outbuildings be redesigned to accommodate guests.
+For instance, she requested an "owner's kitchen" and new furniture, and wanted the passageway between the main kitchen and the rest of the plantation house to be enclosed.
+Nina also disliked the exposed wood and red concrete floor, and reportedly tried to burn some of the Wright–designed furniture.
+She repainted the bedrooms, ordered new draperies and furniture, and requested that three of the outbuildings be redesigned to accommodate guests.
 Wright, exasperated at the changes, messaged Stevens: "All hope lost."

 Several of the farm buildings, including the stable and barns, were destroyed in a fire in March 1952.
 Parts of the farm-building cluster, the staff cabins, and the plantation house escaped serious damage, but firefighters had to chop through the farm complex's roof to fight the fire.
 The destroyed buildings were largely not rebuilt, except for a hexagonal tool shed.
 Nina's changes to the plantation caused marital strife, and Stevens wrote in early 1953 that he would not invite her back to the plantation and that her changes would be reversed.
 He hired Thomas D. Church to prepare a landscape design for the plantation, which was implemented with few changes.
 After Stevens invited Nina back to the plantation later that year, Wright drew up plans for the housekeeper's cottage and an enclosed kitchen breezeway, which were not carried out at the time.
 Stevens also attempted to create a lake, supplied by a pump, but the lake dried up after the pump stopped working.

 Meanwhile, Stevens attempted to use the plantation as a functional farm, though it was never large enough for commercial-level farming.
 He raised chickens and cattle on the plantation, and he kept horses and dogs for riding and hunting excursions.
 Stevens and Nina were increasingly living in South Carolina in the late 1950s, adding small air conditioners so they could live there in the summer.
 They continued to make modifications to the design, including to the bathroom, kitchen, and fireplaces.
-Nina's continued disdain for the plantation's design eventually prompted a permanent separation, with the couple divorcing in June 1957, a month before Stevens married his fourth wife, Barbara.
-According to Stevens's daughter Jessica Stevens Loring, Barbara is known to have made only one modification to the design: a pool outside the plantation house's master bedroom.
+Nina's continued disdain for the plantation's design eventually helped prompt a permanent separation, with the couple divorcing in June 1957, a month before Stevens married his fourth wife, Barbara.
+According to Stevens's daughter Jessica Stevens Loring, Barbara is known to have made only one modification to the design: a decorative pool outside the plantation house's master bedroom, which had been designed by Church.